microsoft/nodejs-guidelines/README.md

 5. In the commmand prompt, run `node app.js`, and visit the url that's printed out to the console.

 ## Working with npm packages
 As shown above, it's pretty impressive what you can do with so few lines of code in Node.js.
-But part of Node.js's philosophy is that the core should remain as small as possible... providing just enough built-in filesystem / networking modules, and the like to empower people to build powerful and scalable applications.
-But you also don't want to keep re-inventing the wheel every time you want to do something simple.
+Part of the philosophy of Node.js is that the core should remain as small as possible.
+It provides just enough built-in modules, such as filesystem and networking modules, to empower you to build scalable applications.
+However, you don't want to keep re-inventing the wheel every time for common tasks.

+Introducing, npm!

-Introducing, npm! npm doesn't stand for "Node package manager", but it *is* Node.js's package manager.
-Npm ships with Node.js, so there's no need to install anything new.
+npm is the package manager for JavaScript. npm ships with Node.js, so there's no need to install it seperately.

 ### Using an existing npm package
-To get a sense for how to use npm packages in your app, let's try getting started with Express, which is the most popular Node.js webframework.
+To get a sense for how to use npm packages in your app, let's try getting started with `express`, the most popular web framework for Node.js.

 1. Create a new directory entitled `my-express-app`, then install `express` from within that directory.
-When express is installed, you'll new entries for `express` and it's dependencies appear under a `node_modules` folder.
+When `express` is installed, the package and its dependencies appear under a `node_modules` folder.
   ```
   C:\src> mkdir my-express-app
   C:\src> cd my-express-app
   C:\src\my-express-app> npm install express
   ```

-  > :bulb: We recommend starting with a short path like C:\src to work around any potential MAX_PATH issues
+  > :bulb: We recommend starting with a short path like C:\src to work around any potential MAX_PATH issues.

-2. Now, create a new file, `app.js` as we did above past.
-This code will load the express module we just installed, and use it to start a lightweight server.
+2. Now, create a new file, `app.js`.
+This code will load the express module we just installed, and use it to start a lightweight web server.
   ```js
   /* app.js */